reactjs/react.dev/content/docs/accessibility.md

 The [Web Accessibility Initiative - Accessible Rich Internet Applications](https://www.w3.org/WAI/intro/aria) document contains techniques for building fully accessible JavaScript widgets.

 Note that all `aria-*` HTML attributes are fully supported in JSX.
-Whereas most DOM properties and attributes in React are camelCased, these attributes should be lowercased:
+Whereas most DOM properties and attributes in React are camelCased, these attributes should be hyphen-cased (also known as kebab-case, lisp-case, etc) as they are in plain HTML:

 ```javascript{3,4}
 <input